If Benedict's test is used on the following carbohydrates, which ... | Channels for Pearson+

 Oxidation of Monosaccharides: Study with Video Lessons, Practice Problems & Examples

-If Benedict's test is used on the following carbohydrates, which will show positive results?
+If Benedict's test is used on the following carbohydrates, which will show negative results?

-If Benedict's test is used on the following carbohydrates, which will show positive results?
+If Benedict's test is used on the following carbohydrates, which will show negative results?